Why homeownership is still a smart financial move

 The role of mortgage rates in this whole saga cannot be overstated.
 Low mortgage rates are the gasoline that fuel the homebuying fire—that was true 30 years ago, it was true 10 years ago and it remains true today.

 When rates dip, the homebuying public takes notice.
-A modest reduction elicits serious interest from homebuyers; an outright plunge ignites the kind of frenzy we’ve witnessed over the last 18 months (especially once the country emerged from lockdowns).
+A modest reduction elicits serious interest from homebuyers; an outright plunge ignites the kind of frenzy we saw in 2020 and 2021.

 After interest rates (which fuel consumer demand), the biggest factor driving an increase in home sale prices is the lack of inventory.
 As we mentioned above, this is not a new problem.
 However, in a hot housing market inventory shortages invariably drive up home prices, resulting in a situation where supply in no way meets demand.